Bovine malignant catarrhal fever: Diagnosis

 Diagnosis of BMCF depends on a combination of history and symptoms, histopathology and detection in the blood or tissues of viral antibodies by ELISA or of viral DNA by PCR.
 The characteristic histologic lesions of MCF are lymphocytic arteritis with necrosis of the blood vessel wall and the presence of large T lymphocytes mixed with other cells.
 The similarity of MCF clinical signs to other enteric diseases, for example blue tongue, mucosal disease and foot and mouth make laboratory diagnosis of MCF important.
-The world organisation for animal health recognises histopathology as the definitive diagnostic test, but laboratories have adopted other approaches with recent developments in molecular virology.
-No vaccine has as yet been developed.
+The World Organisation for Animal Health recognises histopathology as the definitive diagnostic test, but laboratories have adopted other approaches with recent developments in molecular virology.

 AlHV-1 and OvHV-2 are almost indistinguishable without molecular sequencing.
 However Anderson et al 2008 do find some usable differences, mostly necrosis or lack of necrosis, and lymphoid accumulation.

 Life cycle

 Infection of T cells is typical of MCF group viruses.
-This was discovered by Nelson et al 2010 by experimental infection of Bison bison with ovine strains.
+This was discovered by Nelson et al. 2010 by experimental infection of Bison bison with ovine strains.
 They additionally found B lymphocytes to be present but irrelevant in MCF lesions.

 Ovine

-Ovine strains have been investigated by Meier-Trummer et al 2009 (OvHV-2 experimentally in rabbit) and Nelson et al 2013 (SA-MCF experimentally in Bison bison), both finding these to be lytic viruses.
+Ovine strains have been investigated by Meier-Trummer et al. 2009 (OvHV-2 experimentally in rabbits) and Nelson et al. 2013 (SA-MCF experimentally in Bison bison), both finding these to be lytic viruses.

 Bovine

 Bison

-Bison bison are found by Nelson et al 2010 to suffer widespread mucosal necrosis but rarely occlusive thrombosis, and they judge thrombosis to be hardly able to explain the incidences of necrosis.
+Bison bison are found by Nelson et al. 2010 to suffer widespread mucosal necrosis but rarely occlusive thrombosis, and they judge thrombosis to be hardly able to explain the incidence of necrosis.

 Nelson also find CD8^{+} and CD3^{+} to be the most common immune cell types in lesions.

 Bos

-CD8^{+} and CD4^{+} are the most common immune cell types in lesions found by Nelson et al 2010.
+CD8^{+} and CD4^{+} are the most common immune cell types in lesions found by Nelson et al. 2010.

 Prognosis

-Bovine malignant catarrhal fever usually is fatal in susceptible species like cattle and bison, and any animal that survives will remain infectious for the rest of its life even if it shows no subsequent signs of the disease.
-Such survivors may relapse and suffer attacks in later life, but what is of more practical importance is that animals with latent infections may be unrecognised carriers that cause unexplained cases.
-This possibility must be borne in mind when seeking the source of mysterious outbreaks.
+Bovine malignant catarrhal fever is usually fatal in susceptible species like cattle and bison, and any animal that survives will remain infectious for the rest of its life even if it shows no subsequent signs of the disease.
+Survivors may relapse and suffer attacks in later life.
+Latent infections may go unrecognised until recurrence, explaining signs of disease in animals with no known history of contact with reservoir species.